CARROWCULLEN the OLD IRISH FARMHOUSE Skreen County Sligo

 Because of these combined features, it is, in the words of one visitor, ‘just like my grandmother’s home!’

-In addition, the OLD IRISH FARMHOUSE CARROWCULLEN offers guests the opportunity to engage with inspiring, dramatic and ever-changing natural settings.
+In addition, Carrowcullen offers guests the opportunity to engage with inspiring, dramatic and ever-changing natural settings.

-A traditional dry-stone wall lined lane, without any intrusive modern features, welcomes guests, as it has family, farmers, labourers and visitors since the 1880s.
+Carrowcullen’s traditional dry-stone wall lined lane lacks any intrusive modern features.
+It welcomes guests, as it has family, farmers, labourers and visitors since the 1880s.

 It sits within a timeless, rugged fourteen-acre farm with outbuildings, stream, natural springs and sheep.